metaseed/pwsh/Cmdlet/lf/lf.readme.md

 shell-pipe     (modal)   (default '%') shell-wait     (modal)   (default '!')  ! to wait after the command executed, and press any key to return to lf shell-async    (modal)   (default '&')

+> the key trigger can be upcase
+> i.e. map Q quit